 There is no exception to the reporting requirement for doctors, nurses, or other individuals with relationships that are privileged under the physician-patient privilege (G.S.
 8-53) or the nurse-patient privilege (G.S.
-8-53.13).12 a.
-What constitutes a "violent offense" that must be reported?
+8-53.13).

 The statute requires an immediate report to law enforcement when a juvenile has been or is the victim of a violent offense, a sexual offense, or misdemeanor child abuse, as those terms are defined in the law.
-For purposes of this law, a "juvenile" is a person under age 18 who is not married, emancipated, or a member of the U.S. armed forces.13
+For purposes of this law, a "juvenile" is a person under age 18 who is not married, emancipated, or a member of the U.S. armed forces.